 This is a ranking of colleges and universities based solely on the popularity of their Agricultural Economics & Business program.
 Read the methodology here.

 Any student who is interested in Agricultural Economics & Business needs to look into University of Georgia.
-University of Georgia Agricultural Economics & Business students receive 3.8% more than the standard Agricultural Business graduate.
+Soon after getting their bachelor's degree, Agricultural Business students usually make about $39,782 in the first five years of their career.
 Located in Athens, Georgia, this college is a good final choice for students who enjoy the joy of a substantial city.

 Every student pursuing a degree in Agricultural Economics & Business needs to check out University of Kentucky.
-Placed in Lexington, Kentucky, this school is a good choice for students who enjoy the joy of a significant city.
+University of Kentucky is among the largest schools in Kentucky.

 It is hard to beat University of Arkansas if you want to pursue Agricultural Economics & Business as a major.
 Graduates of the Agricultural Business program earn about $37,449 in their early career salary, and $77,946 in their mid-career salary.
 Placed in Fayetteville, Arkansas, this institution is a very good option for students who enjoy the thrill of a popular city.